What is bone broth?

-Collagen is classified as either Type I or Type II.
-Type I is found in connective tissues and is the source of collagen hydrolysate (enzymatically hydrolyzed collagen into smaller peptides).
-Type II is found primarily in cartilage.
-There is actually nothing known about the differences between the two types of collagen in terms of their effect on joint pain or muscle building and repair.
+Collagen is classified as either Type I, II, or Type II.
+Type I and III are found in connective tissue and skin and is the source of collagen hydrolysate (enzymatically hydrolyzed collagen into smaller peptides).
+Type II is found primarily in cartilage and joints.

 Yes and no. Two studies used specific forms of collagen known as collagen hydrolysate (enzymatically hydrolyzed collagen into smaller peptides) and concluded it did somewhat appear to reduce joint pain in physically active adults.
-The studies were funded by Gelita, a German company that produces collagen.
+However, the studies were funded by Gelita, a German company that produces collagen.

 The studies that show collagen hydrolysate is effective for joint pain and other conditions contained no actual research involving bone broth.
 Participants in those studies were taking a collagen supplement.

 Besides the obvious bias of a collagen producer financing a study about how great its product is, most collagen containing products don’t specify what type of collagen is in their product.
 That means there is no way to know if most brands of collagen supplements will produce the same results as the ones containing collagen hydrolysate used in recent studies.